KillerCodeMonkey/ngx-quill/README.md

 ## Global Config

-It is possible to set custom default toolbar modules with the import of the `QuillModule`.
+It is possible to set custom default modules (toolbar and syntax) with the import of the `QuillModule`.

 ```
 @NgModule({